OpenSPG/KAG/README.md

 ### 4.2.3 Use the toolkit

-Please refer to the [Quick Start for Developer Mode](https://openspg.yuque.com/ndx6g9/wc9oyq/yexegklu44bqqicm#cikso) guide for detailed introduction of the toolkit.
+Please refer to [KAG usage (developer mode)](https://openspg.yuque.com/ndx6g9/cwh47i/rs7gr8g4s538b1n7#cikso) guide for detailed introduction of the toolkit.
 Then you can use the built-in components to reproduce the performance results of the built-in datasets, and apply those components to new busineness scenarios.

 # 5. Technical Architecture